-The 8690i vibrates once when a barcode is successfully read, and twice when a programming barcode is successfully read.
-When a programming barcode is unsuccessful, the 8690i emits one long vibration (2 times the Vibrate Duration length).
-Scan Vibrate - Good Read Off to keep the 8690i from vibrating.
-Default = Vibrate - Good Read On.
+The scanner will vibrate twice when a programming barcode is successfully read.
+When a programming barcode is unsuccessful, the 8675i emits one long vibration (2 times the Vibrate Duration length).
+If you want the scanner to vibrate after a good read, scan the Vibrate - Good Read On barcode for the scanner vibrate once after a barcode is successfully read.
+Default = Vibrate - Good Read Off.